- Overview

 Texas: SFFA v.
 University of Texas at Austin

 Following the Supreme Court’s 2023 ruling in the Harvard/UNC cases, UT-Austin revised its undergraduate admissions policy to prohibit the use of race as a factor.
-In response, Students for Fair Admissions (SFFA) continued to press its lawsuit, speculating that UT’s new policy might still allow race to influence decisions—despite no evidence of this occurring.
-A federal district court dismissed the case as moot, recognizing that UT no longer used the race-conscious admissions process that SFFA had originally challenged.
+Students for Fair Admissions (SFFA) has nonetheless continued to press a lawsuit, speculating that UT’s new policy might still allow race to influence decisions—despite no evidence of this occurring.
+We are representing student intervenors and defending UT’s ability to maintain diversity through race-neutral, legally permissible means.

 View the case summary, timeline, and supporting documents.